panda-re/panda/panda/plugins/cosi_strace/README.md

 # OSI2 strace

-A plugin for using osi2 to provide strace-like functionality or to pull information about the system's syscalls.
+A plugin for using cosi to provide strace-like functionality or to pull information about the system's syscalls.

-**Note:** at time of writing osi2 has issues on 64-bit architectures regarding KASLR detection, osi2_strace will not function unless osi2 is working.
+**Note:** at time of writing cosi has issues on 64-bit architectures regarding KASLR detection, cosi_strace will not function unless cosi is working.

 ### Args